 There is also a literature that is concerned with the computation of Walrasian equilibrium prices using auction-like processes (Crawford and Knoer, 1981; Demange et al., 1986; Sankaran, 1994; Sotomayor, 2002).
 The notion of overdemanded and underdemanded sets of goods, which we use in our characterizations, has been used in this literature.
 Demange et al. (1986) use the notion of overdemanded goods to design an ascending auction that terminates at the minimum Walrasian equilibrium price vector.
 Analogously, Sotomayor (2002) uses the notion of underdemanded goods to design a descending auction that terminates at the maximum Walrasian equilibrium price vector.
-But both papers do not make any connection between these notions.
+Both papers do not make any connection between these notions.
 Gul and Stacchetti (2000) consider a model where they allow a buyer to buy more than one good and having gross substitutes valuations.
-In such a model, a Walrasian equilibrium price vector is guaranteed to exist (Kelso and Crawford, 1982), and the set of Walrasian equilibrium price vectors form a complete lattice (Gul and Stacchetti, 1999).
+In such a model, a Walrasian equilibrium price vectors form a complete lattice (Gul and Stacchetti, 1999).
 For such a model, they provide a generalization of Hall's theorem (Hall, 1935), which results in a necessary condition for a Walrasian equilibrium.
 Therefore, they do not characterize the set of Walrasian equilibrium price vectors.